fzwart/fzwart/README.md

 - 👋 Hi, I’m @fzwart
 - 👀 I’m interested in Linux and programming embedded devices
-- 🌱 I’m currently learning all about ESP8266 & Zigbee
+- 🌱 I’m currently learning all about Kubernetes, ESP8266 & Zigbee

 <!---
 fzwart/fzwart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.